saxtouri/snf-occi/soi/tests/funcional/README.md

 You will find all the tools from egifedcloud/fedcloud-userinterface:latest plus two shell script to test the snf-occi application.

+To run the tests in debug mode (verbose) set the environment variable

+export SNF_OCCI_DEBUG=true

+Unset the variable for a less verbose execution

 To run the "run_functional_tests.sh" script, you must set some variables, either when you RUN the container or while you are inside the container.